Table of Contents

 - Wander in the Catskill Mountains and have adventure experiences with activities like zip-lining.

 - Spend a calm night in the woods, sleeping in a handcrafted timbered hut with a wood-burning stove.

-- Try authentic North American foods prepared with locally sourced ingredients and served in farmhouses at Peekamoose Restaurant and Tap Room.
+- Try food prepared with locally sourced ingredients and served in farmhouses at Peekamoose Restaurant and Tap Room.